zekinah/zone-pandemic-covid19/README.txt

 7. Result of the Shortcode for the Historical Graph.

 8. Result of the Shortcode for the World Heat Map.

+9. Result of the WP-CLI Command showing the global data.

 == Changelog ==
 = 1.0.6 =